Note: We don't accept donations of any kind.

 An assessment of an individual’s capacity to handle instrumental activities of daily living is frequently one of several criteria used to determine whether or not that person can securely live in their own home going forward without help from others.

-For instrumental activities of daily living, there are usually eight areas of concentration, which include:
+For instrumental activities of daily living, there are usually seven areas of concentration, which include:

 The Importance of Assistance with Activities of Daily Living (ADLs)